ImperialCollegeLondon/dune_processes/README.md

 # DUNE Run Control User Interface (drunc-ui)

-This repo defines the web interface for the DUNE Process Manager.
+This repo defines the web interface for various drunc tools.
+Including:

+- The Processes Manager
+- The Controller

 ## Running the App